nhatt1k26/LearnJava/out/production/NewProj/MeetingNote.md

         + Start with lowercase letter
         + Use verb or verb phrase decribe the method's action
         + Use camel case instead of using under score
-    + Pakage Name: Use lowercase letter
+    + Package Name: Use lowercase letter
         + Use a reversed domain name to ensure uniqueness
     + Acronyms and Abbreviations:
         + Acronyms should be treated as words (e.g., `XMLParser`).